 We hold the major correspondence series of the Crown Lands and Immigration Office, later the Crown Lands Office (GRG35/1).

-This series relates to the management of Crown Lands and to immigration but it also covers other functions for which the Commissioner had responsibility, including the Aborigines' Office, and mining.
+This series relates to the management of Crown Lands and to immigration.
+It also covers other functions for which the Commissioner had responsibility, including the Aborigines' Office and mining.

 The Surveyor-General also reported to the Commissioner.

-See also other information about the Crown Immigration Office's relationship to the Colonization Commissioners.
+See also other information about the Crown Immigration Office's relationship to the Colonisation Commissioners.

-Given the age of these records, most are available for general public access.
+The age of these records means most are available for general public access.

-This special list references to files relating specifically to immigration.
-It is arranged alphabetically surname of the immigrant and contains:
+This index references files relating specifically to immigration.
+It is arranged alphabetically by surname of the immigrant and contains: